makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================
-Count and sum the scores of a bowling game for one player (in JavaScript).
+Our week 5 weekend challenge was to produce a scoring calculator for a bowling game for one player (in JavaScript).

 Instructions:
 -------